iuni-cadre/cadre-website-content/pages/03.work-with-us/sidebar.md

 * Microsoft Research
 * Web of Science Group

-The following instutions have contributed resources to the CADRE platform and are each eligible for complete access to both CADRE and the WoS and MAG datasets.
+The following instutions have contributed resources to the CADRE platform and receive full access to CADRE and [WoS (2017), WoS (2019), and MAG datasets](https://cadre.iu.edu/about-cadre/available-datasets).
 If you are an academic instution interested in partnering with CADRE or creating a membership to access services, [please let us know](https://cadre.iu.edu/contact-us).

 ##### Big Ten Academic Alliance partners:
 * Michigan State University Libraries